CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder: Design Process Goals

-\paragraph{\textbf{Structure Tasks and Prompts Hierarchically}} We observed that the development of the mental model for participants to solve programming tasks when prompting LLM-code assistants involves two key steps.
-First, programmers need to form clear intents for solving programming tasks, which is important to \pqt{verify if the generated code is correct or not}{P3}; Second, they must explore how to effectively construct the prompt to translate those intents to generated code.
-However, participants encountered difficulties with the linear representation of prompts (e.g., a sentence of comment), hindering their ability to externalize their mental models and understand their own prompts after composing them (\textbf{C1}).
-For instance, P1 expressed, \qt{It [the prompt] becomes meaningless after a few iterations, as the prompt is not for humans but written for the LLM to understand me.} Every participant adopted a similar strategy to alleviate the cognitive load when forming mental models --- by breaking down tasks into smaller subtasks (\textbf{S1}).
-Most (5 out of 6 participants, 5/6 henceforth) participants took things a step further by structuring their tasks hierarchically to externalize their mental models (\textbf{S2}).
-P4 noted, \qt{I will have a mind-map in my head to structure my prompt step by step}; and four out of six participants used bullet points to structure the prompt, \pqt{I will use indent when writing the prompts; this hierarchy structure helps me think about the detailed steps.}{P6}
+We observed that the formation of intentions for participants to solve programming tasks when prompting LLM-code assistants involves two key facets.
+First, programmers need to form clear intentions for solving programming tasks, which is important to \pqt{verify if the generated code is correct or not}{P3}; Second, they must explore how to effectively construct the prompt to translate those intents to generated code.
+However, participants encountered difficulties with the linear representation of prompts (e.g., a sentence of comment), hindering their ability to externalize their intentions and understand their own prompts after composing them (\textbf{C1}).
+For instance, P1 expressed, \qt{It [the prompt] becomes meaningless after a few iterations, as the prompt is not for humans but written for the LLM to understand me.} Every participant adopted a similar strategy to alleviate the cognitive load when forming intentions --- by breaking down tasks into smaller subtasks (\textbf{S1}).
+Most (5 out of 6 participants, 5/6 henceforth) participants took things a step further by structuring their tasks hierarchically to externalize their intentions (\textbf{S2}).
+Most (4/6) participants used bullet points to structure the prompt, \pqt{I will use indent when writing the prompts; this hierarchy structure helps me think about the detailed steps.}{P6}